 7. You protect your paper from media misinterpretation

 There are so many stories of researchers who no longer speak to reporters because reporters just can’t seem to get the story straight – that’s for another article.
-However, an accessible, straightforward paper does help reporters, bloggers, vloggers, editors and other journalists easily interpret the overall conclusion and significance.
+However, an accessible, straightforward paper does help reporters, bloggers, vloggers, editors and other journalists easily and more correctly interpret the overall conclusion and significance.

 At 7:18 p.m. the reporters and editors finally shuffled out of the newsroom and turned out the lights.
 The science correspondent eventually came up with a list of six potential stories that he would have to research at home that night.
 He said he needed at least three stories for next Wednesday’s paper, and luckily already had a back-pocket story that just needed one more interview.